lelegard/arm-cpusysregs/msbuild/README.md

 First option: Use the Visual Studio IDE, open solution file `cpusysregs.sln`, select "Release" configuration, build the solution.
-Note that this project is specific to the ARM64 platform and has not option for Intel platforms, x86 or x64.
+Note that this project is specific to the ARM64 platform and has no option for Intel platforms, x86 or x64.

 Second option: Run the PowerShell script `build.ps1`.
-It can be directly started from the Windows Explorer (right-click on the script and select "Run with PowerShell" if this is not the default).
-When run from a PowerScript windows or from another PowerShell script, use option `-NoPause` to avoid the user confirmation at the end of the build.
+- It can be directly started from the Windows Explorer (right-click on the script and select "Run with PowerShell" if this is not the default).
+- When run from a PowerScript windows or from another PowerShell script, use option `-NoPause` to avoid the user confirmation at the end of the build.

 In all cases, the binaries for the driver (`cpusysregs.sys`) and the applications are left in the `msbuild\ARM64\Release` directory.